🛠️ Live Workshop: Proven templates from AWS, Qlik and Supabase to unlock the $900B cloud marketplace opportunity → Register now

 3. Your customers’ pre-committed spend

 While your customers can and most likely will be present on multiple cloud marketplaces, take some time to understand their pre-committed spends on different marketplaces.
-One of the biggest reasons behind the success of cloud marketplaces is the commit drawdown—a list where your customers are present and have huge commits.
+One of the biggest reasons behind the success of cloud marketplaces is the commit drawdown.
+Choose to list where your customers are present and have huge commits.

 Book a demo of the Clazar platform today to learn more about the modern way to sell SaaS software.